Ronald J. Falk, MD, FASN

 Dr. Falk graduated from Dartmouth College and obtained his MD from the University of North Carolina School of Medicine.
-He served as Chief of the Division of Nephrology and Hypertension at the University of North Carolina from 1993–2015, when he became Chair of the Department of Medicine in June, 2015.
+He served as Chief of the Division of Nephrology and Hypertension at the University of North Carolina (1993-2015) and is currently the Chair of the Department of Medicine (06/2015- ).
 In 2005, he became co-founder and Director of the UNC Kidney Center.
 He is also Chair of Carolina Dialysis, LLC and Chair and Co-Founder of the Carolina Vascular Access Center.
 He is a Fellow of the American College of Physicians and a Fellow of ASN.
 He has served as Chair or Charter Member of a variety of National Institutes of Health Study Sections and Steering Committees since 1997.
 He has served in various capacities within ASN, including serving as ASN President from 2011-12.
 He was the Founder of the Kidney Health Initiative (KHI), a public-private partnership with ASN and the U.S. Food and Drug Administration.

 Dr. Falk lives in Chapel Hill, North Carolina with his wife Katherine, who is also a nephrologist.
 They have three children—Benjamin, Kristine, and John.